 Stage 5 – Modifications and Warrant

 This stage is the testing stage.
 This is where everything is checked to see whether the wiring has been done correctly or not.
-So, if a fan has been miswired or a light doesn’t work, it can be fixed even after the owner moves in.
+So, if anything has been miswired or something is not working, it can be fixed in time before the owner moves in.

 Residential Electrical Construction in Clearwater, FL

 At the heart of any residential or commercial property is the electrical setup.
-Choosing the right electrical design team is one of the most important aspects of any construction or renovation project.
 At East-West Electric, we offer comprehensive electrical construction services for a variety of purposes and industries.
-From residential construction to larger buildings and complexes, our team is on hand to offer the advice you need.
-Contact East-West Electric for a consultation today!
+From residential electrical construction to larger buildings and complexes, our team is on hand to offer the advice you need.